Beyond Willpower: The Grown-Up's Guide to Fitness Consistency That Actually Lasts

 Small, consistent actions that build evidence for the new identity

-Language shifts that reinforce identity rather than behavior (“I am a trainer” vs. “I should train”)
+Language shifts that reinforce identity rather than behaviour (“I am a trainer” vs. “I should train”)

 Community immersion with others who share the identity